 Bet on Esports

 Betting on esports has become huge as this relatively new game genre and type of betting gets off to a flying start.
-Gaining traction over the last few of years, betting on eSports is now available at several online sports betting and online casino sites. eSports is projected to reach a staggering US$30 billion by 2020.
+Gaining traction over the last few of years, betting on eSports is now available at several online casino sites. eSports is projected to reach a staggering US$30 billion by 2020.
 There are currently more than one billion gamers on the planet, and there is presently a considerable fan base for eSports.
 Nevertheless, that is still a far cry from more traditional sports such as American Football, Soccer, Ice Hockey or Basketball.
 At this stage, not many people outside the eSports industry, as it has become, know of the betting possibilities and options.
 When you set out to bet on eSports, you should keep in mind that the winning chances and odds are extremely favorable.
 Following eSports games and tournaments will give you an edge as you can see directly which teams are the better ones.

 Let’s start at the beginning, shall we?
 What exactly is eSports anyway?
 What is it about this innovative new genre that is captivating the imagination of gamers all over the world?
 The nature of these games is that they are played in a competitive environment, with players pitting their unique gaming skill sets against one another.
 Of course, the temptation of winning a tournament is the ultimate objective, which in itself is nothing new and has been happening for a while now, ever since computer gaming consoles started to mushroom a couple of decades ago.
 In those days, the only way to play against another player was to sit in front of the same game console.
 With the advent of the internet and cheap WiFi, everything changed.
 You can now play against anyone, anywhere in the world while sitting on your sofa.
 Of course, not all gamers play against one another, but the trend is on the increase.
 Moreover, many players today are what is termed ‘casual gamers’, who enjoy solo games.